Klamath Lake massacre: Aftermath

-Frémont and his band continued to kill Native Americans on sight on the way back down to California and committed a "preemptive" attack on a rancheria (see Sutter Buttes massacre).
-John C. Frémont became Military Governor of California in January 1847 but was forced to resign less than two months later.
-In 1850 Frémont became California's first U.S. Senator.
-In 1856 Frémont was nominated as the Republican candidate for President, losing the race to James Buchanan.
+John C. Frémont and his band continued to kill Native Americans on sight on the way back down to California and committed a "preemptive" attack on a rancheria, known as the Sutter Buttes massacre.
+Frémont became Military Governor of California in January 1847, but was forced to resign less than two months later.
+In 1850, Frémont became California's first U.S. Senator.
+In 1856, Frémont was nominated as the Republican candidate for president, losing the race to James Buchanan.
 He later fought as a Union general during the Civil War.

 The Klamath people continued to be subject to violence from White settlers, including a long string of similar massacres and attacks.
-By 1855, the Humboldt Times reported that miners were "determined to commence an indiscriminate massacre of all the Indians" in the Klamath watershed, while the Sacramento Daily Union reported that "people look upon it there as a war of extermination, and are killing all grown up males."
+By 1855, the Humboldt Times reported that miners were "determined to commence an indiscriminate massacre of all the Indians" in the Klamath watershed, while the Sacramento Daily Union reported that "people look upon it there as a war of extermination and are killing all grown up males."
 Judge Fletcher of Klamath County stated of fleeing natives that "whites are hunting them down like deer."
-Captain H.M.
-Judah reported men advocating "the total extermination of all the Indians in this section."

-In 1864 the Klamath people were forced to give up claims to twenty million of the twenty-two million acres they had lived on, with the remaining two million acres forming the Klamath Reservation.
+In 1864, the Klamath people were forced to give up claims to twenty million of the twenty-two million acres they had lived on, with the remaining two million acres forming the Klamath Reservation.
 They became financially self-sufficient on this land due to a profitable timber mill, cattle ranching, and other enterprises.
-In 1954 an Act of Congress (against the will of the Klamath people) terminated the tribal status of the Klamath, forcing them to give up their claim to the land and lose all federal services in exchange for a monetary payoff.
+In 1954 an Act of Congress terminated the tribal status of the Klamath, forcing them to give up their claim to the land and lose all federal services in exchange for a monetary payoff.
 In 1986 their tribal status was restored, but their land was not returned.